 Removes the Disconnect

 On November 11th, 2018, Alibaba once again broke their own record for Single’s Day Sales, bringing in a mindblowing $30.8 billion in one day.
-Their own sales being aided by subsidiaries such as Lazada (co-founded by fram^’s own CEO, Christopher Beselin), also offering sizeable discounts during China’s increasingly popular anti-Valentine’s Day.
+Their own sales being aided by subsidiaries such as Lazada Vietnam (co-founded by fram^’s own CEO, Christopher Beselin), also offering sizeable discounts during China’s increasingly popular anti-Valentine’s Day.
 With people stocking up on anything from cat food to baby strollers, giving consumers access to a wide range of markets, has seen the e-commerce giants reap huge returns.

 In the more traditional e-commerce models a manufacturer often sells stock to a distributor, this could be on Amazon or through a host of other channels.
 The distributor will buy the inventory, charging a premium to market and distribute the product to the end user.
-This means the manufacturer loses control over the transactional information of the end user.
+This means the manufacturer loses control over the transaction information of the end user.
 There is also a loss of control over the brand and potentially the price point as the product is sold over multiple platforms and by different vendors.

 If a manufacturer has their own e-commerce store that ALL sales originate in, they can maintain a close relationship with their customers and their data, while still driving sales through multiple channels.